 - Because every transaction uses bitcoins from a prior transaction, and the blockchain is public data, every Bitcoin payment has a traceable history that can be viewed by anyone.

 - A Satoshi is the smallest fraction of a Bitcoin that can currently be sent: 0.00000001 BTC, that is, a hundredth of a millionth BTC.
 In the future, however, the protocol may be updated to allow further subdivisions, should they be needed.

-The approach to bitcoin and blockchain technology does not only remain with universities but going out of labs to real-world business to mentor them on how to implement and use the Blockchain technology.
-The cryptocurrencies are getting to spread in a clear form now and as seen unstoppable.
+The approach to Bitcoin and blockchain technology does not only remain with universities but going out of labs to real-world businesses to mentor them on how to implement and use Blockchain technology.
+Cryptocurrencies are getting to spread in a clear form now and are as seen unstoppable.
 The days are not far when we will say yes, we are living in a digital world.

 Disclaimer – Please note, the information given here is compiled from open internet-based various sources.
 I neither recommend nor advocate anything for Bitcoin.
 This entire information is just to read and get clear about this esoteric subject.

 Read about Author at : About Me

 Thank you all, for spending your time reading this post.
 Please share your feedback / comments / critics / agreements or disagreement.
 Remark for more details about posts, subjects and relevance please read the disclaimer.